 So I’m not gonna make this blog post even longer but it’s worth noting there is a lot of material now suggesting that traumatic brain injuries can be linked to poor mental health in later life.

-A paper in the American Journal of Psychiatry, the largest study yet to investigate the link, finds that even a single head injury indeed increases the risk of later mental illness, especially if the injury occurs during adolescence.(10).
+A paper in the American Journal of Psychiatry, the largest study yet to investigate the link, finds that even a single head injury indeed increases the risk of later psycho-emotional illness, especially if the injury occurs during adolescence.(10).
 A study in Copenhagen looked at people that had been admitted to hospital with brain injuries over 23 years.
-Their risk increased by 65 percent for schizophrenia and 59 percent for depression.
+Their risk increased by 65 percent for experiences called schizophrenia and 59 percent for experiences called depression.
+Of course the ways that statistics are gathered and interpreted can be problematic, often one causality is analysed and conclusions are drawn that could be related to other common factors in those people’s lives etc, still, it can be useful to consider a multiplicity of possible factors in our experiences, take them all into account.
 I’m praying that getting hit round the head with a golf club when I was 15 isn’t gonna play out like this!
-But it’s worth knowing that injuries can affect us like this.
+But it’s worth thinking about how injuries might affect us like this.
 I’ve know hunt sabs who’ve experienced intense hunt violence (being punched, kicked in the head, hit with sticks etc) almost change in personality after.
-They experienced varying mental distress and behavioural changes for a number of months and years after.
+They experienced varying psycho-emotional distress and behavioural changes for a number of months and years after.

 And finally, it wouldn’t be worth writing about the ecology of feeling shit without commenting on the actual environments we live in.
 There is endless research about how landscapes can affect our mental health and how much the built environment can contribute to wellbeing (or lack of it).

 So there you have it – there may be a whole host of reasons why you feel shit.
-I don’t think that by everyone eating groovy fermented food while living in a white supremacist capitalist system is somehow gonna make life easier for people.
+It’s clear that everyone eating groovy fermented food while living in a white supremacist, patricarchal, capitalist system isn’t somehow gonna make life easier for people.
 But I do think that while we are trying to survive, resist and dismantle this shitty system, we need to aim for the strongest personal and collective health possible.

 3. Sinclair AJ, Begg D, Mathai M, Weisinger RS.
 Omega-3 fatty acids and the brain: review of studies in depression.
 Asia Pac J Clin Nutr.
 2007;16:391–7.
 [PubMed]